jahwin/wecodefy/README.md

 ### Servers that Wecodefy use
-<p>You can run Wecodefy framework by using XAMP , WAMP, LAMP or PHP serve</p>
+<p>You can run Wecodefy framework by using XAMP , WAMP, LAMP or PHP server</p>

+ `Note:` For those who will user XAMP, WAMP, LAMP make sure to set local domain on your wecodefy project, If you don't know how to do it please refer to this
+ <a target="_brank" href="https://phpcodez.com/xamp-change-localhost-to-domain/" class="wecodefy-btn">link </a>

 <p>Then after checking everything is fine, clone this  framework or download it from here </p>
 <p>
 <a target="_brank" href="https://github.com/jahwin/wecodefy/archive/v1.0.zip" class="wecodefy-btn">DOWNLOAD </a>